tim0g/timog.org/content/en/fij/_index.md

 ---
 title: "Filipinos in Japan"
 linkTitle: "FiJ"
-description: "Statistics, papers and news articles"
+description: "The latest demographics, research studies and news articles about Filipinos in Japan"
 hide_feedback: true
 weight: 90
 menu: